offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

    }
    ```

  * `{bm} template specialization` - Given a specific substitutions set substitutions for the template parameters of a template, a template specialization is code that overrides the template generated code.
-Often times template specializations are introduced because they're more memory or computationally efficient than the standard template generated code.
+Oftentimes template specializations are introduced because they're more memory or computationally efficient than the standard template generated code.

    ```c++
    // template